 Bamboo trellis is sturdier than other trellising methods.
 Moreover, you can build most of the tomato trellising system using bamboo.

 Cattle Panel Tomato Trellis

-You can use cattle panel for diagonal trellis, vertical trellis, tunnel trellis or overhead tomato trellis.
+You can use cattle panels for diagonal, vertical, tunnel, or overhead tomato trellis.

 Trellising tomato plants is an art.
-In the above discussion I explain the most common tomato methods and how to use them properly.
-But your own innovative ideas will generate the best methods that suit you.
+In the above discussion, I explain the most common tomato methods and how to use them properly.
+But your innovative ideas will generate the best ways that suit you.